-- > The ZTV presents a 'bare ground' scenario, i.e. visibility of the Proposed Project in a landscape without screening structures or vegetation, such as trees, hedgerows, buildings and small-scale landform or ground surface features; - > The ZTV does not take into account the effects of weather or atmospheric conditions, and therefore can be said to represent a 'worst-case' scenario, that is, one in which the wind turbines could potentially be seen given the combination of no intervening obstructions and favourable weather conditions; - A ZTV is only as accurate as the data on which it is based.
-Accordingly, is not viable to test the accuracy of a ZTV in the field, although some verification does occur during the assessment of viewpoints;
+- The ZTV presents a 'bare ground' scenario, i.e. visibility of the proposed turbines in a landscape without screening structures or vegetation, such as trees, hedgerows, buildings and small-scale landform or ground surface features; - > The ZTV does not take into account the effects of weather or atmospheric conditions, and therefore can be said to represent a 'worst-case' scenario, that is, one in which the wind turbines could potentially be seen given the combination of no intervening obstructions and favourable weather conditions;

-- In order to handle relatively large areas of terrain, the DTM data are based on information that does not allow detail to be distinguished below a certain level of resolution.
-There are also differences in the way that the software package interpolates' between heights in the calculations made; and finally, - While the ZTV indicates areas from which a wind farm may be visible, it cannot show how the Proposed Project will actually look, nor can it indicate the nature or magnitude of visual impacts.
+- A ZTV is only as accurate as the data on which it is based.
+Accordingly, is not viable to test the accuracy of a ZTV in the field, although some verification does occur during the assessment of viewpoints; - In order to handle relatively large areas of terrain, the DTM data are based on information that does not allow detail to be distinguished below a certain level of resolution.
+There are also differences in the way that the software package 'interpolates' between heights in the calculations made; and finally, - While the ZTV indicates areas from which a wind farm may be visible, it cannot show how the Proposed Project will actually look, nor can it indicate the nature or magnitude of visual impacts.
 For example, the visibility of turbines naturally decreases with the distance from which they are viewed, yet this is not accounted for in the ZTV.
-Figure 15 below provides an illustration of the differences in view relative to the distance of the viewer from the turbine; in this illustrative example, all turbines shown in the image would be considered 'visible' in the ZTV map, though they have differing magnitudes of visibility:
+Figure 1-1 below provides an illustration of the differences in view relative to the distance of the viewer from the turbine: